interpretml/interpret/docs/interpret/hyperparameters.md

 guidance: interaction_smoothing_rounds appears to have only a minor impact on model accuracy.
 0 is often the best choice.
 0 is often the most accurate choice, but the interaction shape plots will be smoother and easier to interpret with more interaction_smoothing_rounds.

-## learning_rate
-default: 0.01

-hyperparameters: [0.1, 0.025, 0.01, 0.005, 0.0025]

-guidance: A smaller learning_rate promotes finer model adjustments during fitting, but may require more iterations.
-Generally, we believe a smaller learning_rate should improve the model, but sometimes hyperparameter tuning seems to be needed to select the best value.

 ## max_leaves
-default: 3
+default: 2

 hyperparameters: [2, 3, 4]

-guidance: Generally, the default setting is effective, but it's worth checking if changing to either 2 or 4 can offer better accuracy on your specific data.
+guidance: Generally, the default setting is effective, but it's worth checking if changing to either 3 or 4 can offer better accuracy on your specific data.
 The max_leaves parameter only applies to main effects.

 ## min_samples_leaf
-default: 2
+default: 4

-hyperparameters: [2, 3, 4]
+hyperparameters: [2, 3, 4, 5, 6]

 guidance: The default value usually works well, however experimenting with slightly higher values could potentially enhance generalization on certain datasets.

 ## min_hessian
-default: 0.0001
+default: 1e-5

-hyperparameters: [0.1, 0.01, 0.001, 0.0001, 0.00001, 0.000001]
+hyperparameters: [1e-2, 1e-3, 1e-4, 1e-5, 1e-6, 1e-7, 1e-8]

 guidance: The default min_hessian is a solid starting point.